TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 2. Consul - Use this type when end-store is Consul
 3. Custom - Use this type to provide custom implemetation to pull GV values from an end-store of user choice

-While building the BE application image, use `--gv-providers` flag to select GV provider type - `http`, `consul` OR `custom`.
+While building the BE application image, use `--gv-provider` flag to select GV provider type - `http`, `consul` OR `custom`.
 More details are available in their respective sections below.

 ## HTTP

 ### Build
-To select this provider type, pass `http` to --gv-providers flag while building the BE application image.
+To select this provider type, pass `http` to --gv-provider flag while building the BE application image.

 Sample:
 ```sh